A little history

 Introducing Mobile-first Indexing

-In late 2016, Google announced their new Mobile-first approach for indexing websites.
+In late 2016, Google announced its new Mobile-first approach for indexing websites.
 This is their new algorithm that will reward mobile-friendly sites with higher search rankings.
 Currently, Google’s ranking system still prioritizes the desktop version of a website’s content to determine its relevance to the user.
 Moving forward, Google will now switch its algorithm to look at the mobile version of all websites first.

 Simply put: When Google determines which searches appear toward the top of the results, they’ll be looking at your site’s mobile-friendliness.
 So get ready.